 One of the other things we do, which is standard in Europe, is prefabricate floor panels.
 In our view, if you think prefabricated walls or prefabricated roof trusses make sense, how do you not think that a prefabricated floor makes sense?
 Our whole system has elements that have been factory engineered and designed and are all made by one company to fit together.

 Entekra floor panels being lifted onto what will be a two-story, 2,800-square-foot house in Los Banos, Calif.
-Framing was completed in less than five days (Photos: Courtesy of Entekra).
+Framing was completed in less than five days.
+(Photos: courtesy Entekra)

 Q: What happens during pre-construction and how long does off-site construction take?